 - Jonathan Roberts, Improvement Officer - Waste

-- Eve Swindley, Senior Support Officer - Waste
+- Eve Swindley, Circular Economy and Waste Officer

 Since 2007 the Waste Improvement Programme (WIP) has been working with local authorities to assist them to improve the performance and efficiency of their waste services, following four key objectives in the process; evidence, efficiency, improving performance and delivery of wider sustainable principles.

 The key role for the programme is to: